muratk3n/thirdwave/en/README.md

 ---

-Loud I mean loud, one dude was like "Im at home, shut the doors, windows, still frickin Lars Ulrich is banging the drums in my head".
+Loud I mean loud, one dude was like "Im at home, shut the doors, windows, still frickin Lars Ulrich banging the drums in my head".

 ---